ApiLogicServer/Docs/docs/Sample-AI.md

 **5. Automatic Optimizations**

 SQL overhead is minimized by pruning, and by elimination of expensive aggregate queries.
 These can result in orders of magnitude impact.
-This is because the rule engine is not a Rete algorithn, but highly optimized for transaction processing, and integrated with the SQLAlchemy ORM (Object Relational Manager).
+This is because the rule engine is not a Rete algorithm, but highly optimized for transaction processing, and integrated with the SQLAlchemy ORM (Object Relational Manager).
 <br><br>

 **6. Transparent**